tijko/IMDb-SkM/README.md

 Using an api provided by http://www.imdbapi.org, you can find most information on just about any movie or tv show.

 There are two IMDb-SkM versions.
 A UI version that uses the popular toolkit wxPython.
-The GUI has checkboxes, so you can pick and chose what data you'd like to return.
+The UI has checkboxes, so you can pick and chose what data you'd like to return.
 There is also a command-line version, that can take a number of optional arguments.